-- Be responsible for developing, implementing, and maintaining program operations in accordance with the requirements of this Agreement. - Be responsible for ensuring compliance with all policies and guidelines, stay current with any changes and updates. - Review cases in the ETO system for content on a quarterly basis. - Ensure progress notes are accurate and timely.
-Be able to provide case notes when requested by the County. - Prepare all required reports. - Prepare, administer and monitor the program budget to ensure the accomplishment of program and service objectives within budget restrictions. - Hire, train and supervise Program Managers who have clinical and community based experience, preferably with masters level education. - Oversee the hiring, training and supervision of the Program Managers, Intake Worker and Case Managers.
-Staff must reflect the region's demographic.
-Case Managers will be culturally and linguistically appropriate for the population to be served.
+- Be responsible for developing, implementing, and maintaining program operations in accordance with the requirements of this Agreement and management of the collaborative. - Be responsible for ensuring compliance with all policies and guidelines, stay current with any changes and updates. - Prepare, administer and monitor the program budget to ensure the accomplishment of program and service objectives within budget restrictions. - Coordinate and participate in the implementation of Differential Response, its goals, objectives, policies, and procedures. - Participate in the evaluation of the effectiveness of DR. - Prepare all required reports.